Tax when you buy shares

 Help and advice

-Contact the Stamp Taxes helpline for help and advice with Stamp Duty Reserve Tax and Stamp Duty.
+Contact the Stamp Taxes helpline for help with SDRT and Stamp Duty.

-You can also hire a professional (eg a tax adviser) to help with your tax.
+You can also get professional help (eg a tax adviser) with your tax.